-7 ways to clear your credit card debt and get your finances in control.
+7 ways to manage your credit card debt and get your finances in control.

 Credit card use has steadily increased in Australia over the last two decades, with more than 16 million cards in circulation and about $32.5 billion worth of national debt currently accruing interest.
-With an average credit card balance of over $3,149 (on average, $1,933 of which accrues interest), it’s no wonder that debt is a common and significant Australian concern.
-If you’re looking for ways to reduce your personal debt or avoid it altogether, this guide provides useful tips for doing just that.
+If you’re looking for ways to deal with credit card debt or avoid it altogether, you can use this guide to learn seven useful tips to do just that.

 1. Make regular repayments and pay more than the minimum